Frequently Asked Questions

 Q?
 What happens when we will be gone a week and are unable to pick up our box?

 A. Traditional CSA Program – Please let us know the week before you will be gone and you can get a double box another week of your choice during the current program.
 You can also have someone else pick up your box.
 Please make sure that they mention your name when they come to pick up.
-If no prior arrangement is made the produce will be sold or donated for that week.
+If no prior arrangement is made the produce will be donated for that week.

 Farm Stand Style CSA Program – You do not need to let us know when you will be gone.
 If you miss a week that is no problem, no credit will be lost.